L. l, 1 Carinae

 In Argo there was a Bayer star L Argus.
 This is now L Puppis.
 The

-reason I caught the naming conflict on the spot is that this L Puppis
+reason I caught the ESO name conflict on the spot is that this L

-is a well known variable star.
-Actually, the star is a close line-of-
+Puppis is a well known variable star.
+Actually, the star is a close

-sight pair.
-Bayer named them L1 and L2.
-L2 is the variable.
-So vera
+line-of- sight pair.
+Astronomers late named it L1 and L2.
+L2 is the

-mente there is no star called just 'L Puppis' but it is a short way of
+variable.
+So vera mente there is no star called just 'L Puppis' but it

 Because of the one suite of Bayer letters thruout the former Argo

 region, there can be no star 'L Carinae'.
-That would duplicate the one
+That is historicly

 l and 1